Prabhakiran Jain

 Dr. Prabhakiran Jain (born 1963) is a poet and author.

 Biography

-She has a Ph.D. in Political Science and has worked extensively in creating awareness about contribution of Nominated Members of Rajya Sabha.
+Jain has a Ph.D. in Political Science and has worked extensively in creating awareness about contribution of Nominated Members of Rajya Sabha.

-She has been featured on TV Channels including Doordarshan Network, NDTV, Star Plus, SAB TV, Sony Entertainment Television, India TV, Sudarshan TV, Sahara TV, Focus TV, Mahua TV, Total TV, as well as on Radio networks in various countries including India, Australia & New Zealand.
+Jain has been featured on TV Channels including Doordarshan Network, NDTV, Star Plus, SAB TV, Sony Entertainment Television, India TV, Sudarshan TV, Sahara TV, Focus TV, Mahua TV, Total TV, as well as on Radio networks in various countries including India, Australia & New Zealand.

-She represented Indian Council For Cultural Relations, Government of India in United Kingdom and has participated in literary events in the United States of America, Australia and South Africa etc.
+Through the early 2000s, Jain represented the Indian Council For Cultural Relations, Government of India in United Kingdom and participated in literary events in the United States of America, Australia and South Africa etc.

-Prabhakiran runs a non-profit organisation called Prem Shanti Sahitya Sanskriti Sansthan to promote literary releases.
-She is the joint secretary of the Akhil Bhartvarshiya Digamber Jain Parishad.
+Jain runs Prem Shanti Sahitya Sanskriti Sansthan, a non-profit organization, to promote literary releases.
+Jain currently serves as the joint secretary of the Akhil Bhartvarshiya Digamber Jain Parishad and is a contributing editor for Naya Gyanodaya, a Bharatiya Jnanpith publication.